UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

 New Zealand     18363.32494     21050.41377     23189.80135     25185.00911
 ```

-Now when we print out our DataFrame we can see that the rows are identified by country, rather than by a number.
+Now when we print out our dataframe we can see that the rows are identified by country, rather than by a number.

 ## Working with DataFrames

-We know that the `data_oceania` variable contains a DataFrame, but how do we actually know *what's in* this DataFrame?
+We know that the `data_oceania` variable contains a dataframe, but how do we actually know *what's in* this dataframe?
 Or how many rows it has?
 Or the *type of* data stored in the columns?

-To obtain an overview of our DataFrame, we can use the `info()` method.
+To obtain an overview of our dataframe, we can use the `info()` method.

 ```python
 data_oceania.info()